-If you sign up for my mailing list, I use that list to tell people about website updates, and also to let them know if they’ve won a prize in one of my contests.
+If you sign up for the alvinalexander.com mailing list, that is used to tell people about website updates, and also to let them know if they’ve won a prize in one of our contests.

 Caveat 1: Google Analytics

 The first caveat to share is that this site uses Google Analytics.
-I generally just use it to understand aggregate traffic flow, particularly which pages are most popular.
-If you can imagine my situation, if I’m writing about certain topics and nobody cares about those topics (old topics like JFS, JBuilder, etc), well, from an income standpoint I’m wasting my time.
-So I use Google Analytics as a tool to see what pages are popular (or not popular).
+It’s generally just used to understand aggregate traffic flow, particularly which pages are most popular.
+If you can imagine owning a website like this, if we’re writing about certain topics and nobody cares about those topics (old topics like JFS, JBuilder, etc), well, from an income standpoint we’re wasting my time.
+So we use Google Analytics as a tool to see what pages are popular (or not popular).

 Caveat 2: Advertisers

 Caveat 3: Links to Amazon

-A final caveat is that when I link to products on Amazon, I use their “Affiliate” tools to create the links.
-The way this works is that by being an Amazon affiliate, when I look at a product on amazon.com they have a little tool that makes it easy for me to create a shortened link to that product page.
-I then use that link on my website, and if someone clicks on my link and buys that product on Amazon, I get paid a small amount for “referring” that person to Amazon.
+A final caveat is that when we link to products on Amazon, we use their “Affiliate” tools to create the links.
+The way this works is that by being an Amazon affiliate, when we look at a product on amazon.com they have a little tool that makes it easy for us to create a shortened link to that product page.
+We then use that link on this website, and if someone clicks on the link and buys that product on Amazon, we get paid a small amount for “referring” that person to Amazon.